Constructing a Toile

 The curves are relatively simple, especially compared to the front.

 • Draw a line between 7 1/4 and 3/8 for the shoulder seam.
-Find the midpoint and mark in 1/4.
+Find the midpoint and square in 1/4 graduated inches.

-• Also at 7 1/4, draw a construction line square down, about three-fourths of the way to the 10 5/8 line.
+• Also at 7 1/4, draw a construction line square down, about 4 or 5 inches in length.
 This aids in drawing the curve.

 • Draw a line from 10 5/8 to 9 1/4 for the side seam.